 While I made the point that there are no value judgments, I do want to point out that the structure dimension runs from more structure to less structure—and there’s a big difference between no structure and even just a bit of structure.

-If we assume that, because all learning is social, all we have to do is provide a way for two or more learners to connect—put them in the same room or add them to the same online community and, voilà, social learning—we won’t be very effective with this “underthinking” approach.
+If we assume that, because all learning is social, all we have to do is provide a way for two or more learners to connect—put them in the same room or add them to the same online community and, voilà, social learning—we won’t be very effective at designing social learning with this “underthinking” approach.

 The other tendency is to overthink social learning and underestimate our abilities and experience with it.
 But odds are you have a great deal with experience with social learning.
 Odds are your organization is doing social learning now.
 At your face-to-face conferences and workshops, your facilitators are (hopefully) incorporating peer learning.
 They’re having learners work in pairs or groups to solve a problem.
 They’re encouraging questions and using those to adjust where they focus their time.
 They’re not (hopefully) just saying, “Talk to each other.”
 They’re scaffolding and structuring the discussion, the social learning.

-I offer four simple steps to help you in your design of social learning: describe, assess, learn, and improve.
+I offer four simple steps to help you in designing of social learning: describe, assess, learn, and improve.

 - Describe your products in terms of social learning.